 The goal of our work in cancer and blood disorders is, very simply, to find a cure.
 To do so, we’re constantly searching for new biomarkers (molecules that show whether bodily conditions are normal or cancerous) and better treatments.

 Our work is organized within the Nemours Center for Cancer and Blood Disorders (NCCBD), a pediatric cancer center that includes our clinical and pediatric cancer research programs at the Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del., Nemours Children’s Hospital in Orlando and Nemours Children’s Specialty Care in Jacksonville, Orlando and Pensacola, Fla.
 Each of our locations has been recognized for having outstanding participation in clinical trials, and for clinical trial access and management.

 Nemours supports many Children’s Oncology Group (COG) clinical trials and investigator-initiated studies, with collaboration among our clinicians, hematology/oncology specialists, and researchers.
 Across all of our sites, we’re currently involved in approximately 96 COG and 25 non-COG studies and more than 90 industry-sponsored clinical trials.
 We also conduct additional studies in our research labs.

-Many of our patients participate in clinical trials of one type or other — in 2011 and 2012, for example, we enrolled 60% of our new cancer patients in clinical trials.
+Many of our patients participate in clinical trials of one type or other — in 2011 and 2012, for example, we enrolled 60 percent of our new cancer patients in clinical trials.
 We also maintain research affiliations with National Cancer Institute-designated cancer centers, including the Kimmel Cancer Center at Thomas Jefferson University in Philadelphia and the Helen F. Graham Cancer Center at Christiana Care Health System in Newark, Del.

 The Nemours Center for Cancer and Blood Disorders (NCCBD) works to maximize Nemours’ resources across all of our locations.
 Our mission is to develop and implement a coordinated research strategy for cancer and blood disorders, enable quality clinical and research efforts, and develop educational resources and programs for our staff across all disciplines.
 We operate focused programs in pediatric cancer research (the Nemours Center for Childhood Cancer Research) and sickle cell disease (the Comprehensive Sickle Cell Research Program).